Python Variables and Data Types

 - But if you try to add a number and a string, Python will give you an error.

-Understanding data types helps you avoid these kinds of mistakes and write code that works as expected.
+Understanding data types helps you avoid these mistakes and write code that works as expected.

 Changing Data Types (Type Conversion)